prof-groff/tezio/docs/tezos_crypto_intro.md

-# Summary of How Tezos Addresses are Deterministically Found from Private Keys
+# Summary of How Tezos Addresses are Deterministically Related to Private Keys

 ## Private Keys